Memorial Day Youth Essay Contest & Award Ceremony

 Open to Clackamas County area high school students, all contest entries must be presented in a personal essay format with 500 to 525 words on the true meaning of Memorial Day.
 Three winners of this contest will share cash prizes totaling $1,000!

-Final judging and selection of winners will be made by a committee selected by Peake Funeral Chapel.
+Final judging and selection of winners will be made by a committee selected by Gill Community Outreach.
 Decision of judges are final.
-Results will be announced May 13, 2016.
-Winning essays will be featured on the Peake Funeral Chapel website, social media page and other related print and electronic media.
+Results will be announced during the Essay Contest Awards Ceremony at Peake Funeral Chapel.
+Winning essays will be featured on Peake's website, social media pages, and other related print and electronic media.

-1. Eligibility: Entrants must be high school students enrolled in the Clackamas County area school district.
+1. Eligibility: Entrants must be high school students enrolled in the Clackamas County, Oregon area School District.
 Entries from private, charter and home schools will also be accepted.

 2. Format: Entries must be presented in the format of a Personal Essay, between 500-525 words, using a double-spaced 12-point font and must include a bibliography (not included in the word count).

 3. Topic: “The True Meaning of Memorial Day”.
 Students are encouraged to discuss the essay theme with teachers, parents and friends.
 The essay should be positive and clearly focused on the theme.
 Teachers and parents may check essays, but the content of the essay must be that of the student.